mohitpai/journey-optimizer.en/help/using/reports/sharing-overview.md

 >
 >Datasets cannot not be turned on for real time profile service.
 Please make sure that the **[!UICONTROL Profile]** toggle is turned off.

 Journeys sends data as it occurs, in a streaming way.
 You can query this data using the Query Service.
 You can connect to Customer Journey Analytics or other BI tools to view data related to these steps.
+The integration with Adobe Customer Journey Analytics allows you to ingest any dataset from Adobe Journey Optimizer into Adobe Customer Journey Analytics and begin analyzing journeys.
+To make this work, the profileID field, in the built-in Journey Step Event schema, is defined as an identity field.
+This allows you to select datasets in Customer Journey Analitics and choose the right ID as the Person ID.

 The following schemas are created: